 FOR IMMEDIATE RELEASE

-(January 13, 2009) A handicapped senior citizen who filed suit against the Cherry Hill Triplex automotive group of Southern New Jersey, claiming deception and theft, has won $13,893, in addition to treble damages of $41,679, plus attorneys fees, and will get to keep his vehicle, a 2005 Kia Sedona.
-Craig Thor Kimmel and Melissa K. Fiala of the lemon law and consumer advocacy firm of Kimmel & Silverman, P.C. brought the case on behalf of the consumer.
+(January 13, 2009) – A handicapped senior citizen who filed suit under the New Jersey Lemon Law against the Cherry Hill Triplex automotive group of Southern New Jersey, claiming deception and theft, has won $13,893, in addition to treble damages of $41,679, plus attorneys fees, and will get to keep his vehicle, a 2005 Kia Sedona.
+Craig Thor Kimmel and Melissa K. Fiala of the Lemon Law and consumer advocacy firm of Kimmel & Silverman, P.C. brought the case on behalf of the consumer.

 Relying upon the fine print of the contract, the New Jersey dealer fought vigorously to transfer the case from Court to private arbitration, resulting in the case being heard by the American Arbitration Association.